Paul Unongo: Rivalry with Tarka

 As the prohibition on party politics was lifted by the Obasanjo military government, Tarka revitalized the structures of the United Middle Belt Congress (UMBC) and meticulously plotted his return, despite grappling with his health challenges posed by cancer.
 He mobilized his traditional support base and recruited younger constituents from within Unongo's elite circles.
 Tarka's group subsequently evolved into the National Party of Nigeria (NPN).
 In parallel, Unongo allied with Nnamdi Azikiwe and assumed the role of Secretary of the Nigerian Peoples Party.

 Unongo made a significant entry into Tiv and Benue politics, successfully establishing a substantial political platform and gathering a fervent following.
 He was unwavering in his refusal to compromise, engage in dialogue, or seek any form of accommodation with the older political generation from the first republic, which remained loyal to their leader, J.S.
 Tarka, who was passionately revered by the Tiv people.

 This situation led to a dichotomy between the elite and the masses, a division that has continued to shape the political dynamics in Benue.
 The 1979 elections served as a critical benchmark for determining whether Unongo's New Progressive Party (NPP) would secure victory in Benue State or whether the National Party of Nigeria (NPN), under the leadership of Tarka, would prevail.
 Ultimately, the NPP experienced defeat, with the NPN winning the election considerably.
 Nevertheless, Unongo capitalized on this outcome by initiating the NPN/NPP alliance, which facilitated the transition into the Second Republic, much to Tarka's dismay, who had led the NPN to victory.

 Unongo's adversarial approach resulted in Benue State obtaining a significant number of ministerial positions.
 The Tiv people notably benefited from having both Unongo appointed as the Minister of Steel Development and Isaac Shaahu serving as the Minister of Commerce.
-The Tiv Native authority too was divided into three local governments which gave the Tiv people more jobs and more opportunities in the government.
+The Tiv Native authority too was divided into more local governments which gave the Tiv people more jobs and more opportunities in the government.